emreSlim/forces/README.md

   radiusMax: 10,
 };

-document.getElementById('app')?.appendChild(canvas, options); //append the canvas to the body
+document.getElementById('app')?.appendChild(canvas); //append the canvas to the body

-const simulation = new Simulation(canvas); //create a new instance of the Simulation class
+const simulation = new Simulation(canvas, options); //create a new instance of the Simulation class

 simulation.init(); //initialize the simulation
 ```